Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Characteristics of no-ELM and ELM-triggering response by pellet injection

-Figure~\ref{fig:poincare_pellet_location_08D} shows the Poincar{\'e} plots for the pellet locations at $\Psi_\mathrm{N,p}=0.94$ and $\Psi_\mathrm{N,p}=0.91$, for the injection times of $t_\mathrm{inj.} = 8~\mathrm{ms}$, 10 ms, and 12 ms. Since the injection velocity and pellet trajectory is the same for all the cases considered here, the pellet position is only dependent on $t-t_\mathrm{inj.}$.
-For each of the investigated pellet positions of $\Psi_{N,p}=0.94$ and 0.91, the times are $t-t_\mathrm{inj.}=0.12$ and 0.17 ms, respectively.
+Figure~\ref{fig:poincare_pellet_location_08D} shows the Poincar{\'e} plots for the times at which the medium-sized pellet is located at ${\Psi_\mathrm{N,p}=0.94}$ and ${\Psi_\mathrm{N,p}=0.91}$, for the injection times of ${t_\mathrm{inj.} = 8~\mathrm{ms}}$, 10 ms, and 12 ms of the medium-sized (${0.8\times10^{20}}$D) pellet injections.
+Since the injection velocity and pellet trajectory is the same for all the cases considered in Fig.~\ref{fig:poincare_pellet_location_08D}, the pellet position is only dependent on ${t-t_\mathrm{inj.}}$.
+For each of the investigated pellet positions, ${\Psi_{N,p}=0.94}$ and 0.91, the times are ${t-t_\mathrm{inj.}=0.12~\mathrm{ms}}$ and 0.17~ms, respectively.
 As the pellet enters the plasma, the confining magnetic field starts to become perturbed and reconnection takes place.
 Therefore, a stochastic region is formed at the edge of the plasma due to the pellet-induced perturbation.
 On top of the pellet-induced perturbation, the response of the plasma is present.
-In fact, there is a visible difference in the response of the confining magnetic field between the cases where no ELM is triggered and the case where the pellet-triggered ELM is present.
+In fact, there is a visible difference in the response of the confining magnetic field between the cases where no ELM is triggered (${t_\mathrm{inj.}\leq10~\mathrm{ms}}$) and the case where the pellet-triggered ELM is present.
 While the stochastic region reaches only slightly further inwards for the ELM-triggering case, a significantly lower connection length to the divertor targets becomes visible.
 This can be seen from the far lower density of crossing points in the stochastic region for the late time point (pellet of $\Psi_\mathrm{N,p}=0.91$) for the $t_\mathrm{inj.}=12~\mathrm{ms}$ case.